-Madonna dell’Orto situated in the Cannaregio district, is richly decorated in beautiful artworks by Tintoretto and other significant artists.
+Madonna dell’Orto, situated in the Cannaregio district, is richly decorated in beautiful artworks by Tintoretto and other significant artists.

-A church and monastery were founded here around 1350 by the Umiliati order from Lombardy and initially dedicated to Saint Christopher; the patron saint of travellers and the city’s gondoliers.
-Fra Tiberio of Parma, the leader of the Order, who is said to have been responsible for the original design of the church; is buried here.
-Apparently, he rejected the work causing the artist to temporarily place the statue in his “orto” (orchard); after which it is said that the sculpture began to emit a strange glow, especially at night and performed miracles.
+A church and monastery were founded here around 1350, by the Umiliati order of monks from Lombardy and initially dedicated to Saint Christopher; the patron saint of travellers and the city’s gondoliers.

+The Venetian sculptor Giovanni De Santi, was commissioned by the parish priest of Santa Maria Formosa; to provide a statue of the Madonna.
+Apparently, the priest rejected the work, causing the artist to temporarily place the statue in his “orto” (orchard).
+Soon after, it is said that the sculpture began to emit a strange glow, especially at night and performed miracles.
 As the news spread, the garden became a pilgrimage destination for the citizens, in veneration of the statue.

-The friars refused on the basis of the third request, however, it was then purchased by the school of San Cristoforo and finally made its official welcome into the church in 1377; being placed on the high altar of the church.
+The friars refused on the basis of the third request, however, it was then purchased by the school of San Cristoforo and finally in 1377, placed on the high altar of the church.

 THE EXTERIOR FACADE